CyrusDC/LAB-P14-5-C-Project/README.md

 Class Management System (CMS) programme, a simple database management system in C, where the user can:\
 • OPEN: to open the database file and read in all the records\
 • SHOW ALL: to show all the current records.\
+• SHOW SUMMARY: to show the summary of current records.\
 • INSERT: to add a new record to the database.\
 • QUERY: to search for a record in the database.\
 • UPDATE: to update the value for a given record.\